Understanding Indigenous Mental Health Needs: A Journey of Healing

 Connection to Culture

-Cultural identity plays a critical role in mental health.
+One’s culture plays a critical role in mental health.
 Waverlee noted, “Even at a young age, I knew I was Native American and my tribe, but I didn’t know much about our ceremonies.”
 Connecting with one’s culture fosters a sense of belonging and purpose, both of which are vital for emotional health.
 Waverlee wished they had more opportunities to engage with their culture, saying, “I would have loved to participate in the things I see my peers doing now.”
 This highlights the importance of providing young people with opportunities to connect with their heritage in supportive environments.

 Bridging the Gap